almedin96/navigator-playwright/README.md

 ### Pre-requirements
-You need to have Node and Yarn package manager installed installed on your computer.
+You need to have Node and Yarn package manager installed on your computer.

 You can check if they're installed by running the following commands: node --version